-We realize that the past several weeks have been stressful to our students, faculty and staff, as we face the COVID-19 pandemic.
-If you would like to access mental health services, the following resources are available to you:
+If you would like to access to online or telehealth mental health services, the following resources are available to you:

 "Healthiest You" - the student telehealth mental health provider.
 Contact them at telehealth4students.com, or via phone at 855-870-5858